Kachankawal Rural Municipality

-Kachankawal (कचनकवल) is a rural municipality out of 7 rural municipalities of Jhapa District of Koshi Province of Nepal.
-There are total 15 local administrative units in Jhapa District in which 8 are urban and 7 are rural municipalities.
+Kachankawal (कचनकवल) is one of the seven rural municipalities of Jhapa District of Koshi Province, Nepal.
+Out of the total 15 local administrative units in Jhapa District, eight municipalities are urban and seven rural.

 Kachankawal rural municipality has an area of 110 km2 and total population according to the 2011 Nepal census is 39,593.
 The rural municipality was established merging former VDCs: Gherabari, Pathariya, Kechana, Pathamari, Baniyani and Balubadi.

 Mr.Kalendra prasad singh Rajbanshi of Nepali Congress has elected as a chairperson of the rural municipality and Mr. Nawaraj Bhattarai of the Nepal Communist Party Yemale party elected for the vice-chairperson after the results of the local level elections held in Nepal on 27 June 2022.

 KachanKawal the lowest point of Nepal, which elevation is 58 m above sea level is located in this rural municipality.